polysyllabic/chaos/docs/installation.md

 # Installing and Updating Twitch Controls Chaos
-The TCC engine has been confirmed on a Raspberry Pi 4 running a 32-bit kernel.
+The TCC engine has been confirmed on Raspberry Pi 4 and 5.
 Other setups may work, but the device will need the appropriate hardware.

 ## Configuring the Pi
 First you must set up your Raspberry Pi.
 Assuming you are working with a new Raspbery Pi, do